-COVID-19 UPDATE: The SOURCE team is working remotely and our office is open.
-We are available to answer questions & meet by phone, video, or email.
+The SOURCE team is working remotely and our office is open.
+We are available to answer questions and meet by phone, video or email.

-Email firstname.lastname@example.org (we can set up a time for a phone or video call)
+Email firstname.lastname@example.org.
+We will set up a time for a phone or video call.

 Undergraduate research work takes many forms but is characterized by a spirit of inquiry, participation in the active conversation of a scholarly, professional or creative field of study, and guidance by a faculty mentor.
 Student research and creative projects may be produced by students at all levels in classes, labs, recitals, as part of a distinction or thesis program, or independently.
 Participating in undergraduate research helps you apply what you are learning in class, find a mentor, improve your critical thinking and problem-solving skills, and pursue a topic that fascinates you.

 SOURCE offers weekly information sessions to help you get started thinking about your participation in research activities and to connect you with the appropriate resources.
 Talk to your professors about their research, connect with your department leadership, and talk to fellow students.
 SOURCE Student Research Mentors also hold weekly office hours to assist students.
 Start reading the literature in your field of study and look at the faculty research interests on your department web page.

 All student research projects must be guided by a professor.
 Some students assist faculty with their larger research projects and others propose their own independent project with guidance from the faculty mentor.
 Before you approach a prospective faculty mentor, be sure that you have examined their research interests on the department web page, and even read some of their recent publications.
 Request a meeting with a professional email and come prepared to discuss your own interests, skills, availability and future goals.
 It will likely take some persistence to find a mentor; SOURCE is here to help support you through the process.